paulelliott/fabrication-site/views/_content.markdown

 ### Configuration

 You can specify where the fabricators are loaded from with a configuration option.

+    Fabrication.configure do |config|
-    Fabrication::Config.fabricator_dir = "data/fabricators"
+      fabricator_dir = "data/fabricators"
+    end

 Or you can give it an array of locations.

+    Fabrication.configure do |config|
-    Fabrication::Config.fabricator_dir = ["data/fabricators", "spec/fabricators"]
+      fabricator_dir = ["data/fabricators", "spec/fabricators"]
+    end

 ### Rails 3 Generators